 The ideal cutting speed of the knife should be such that a clean cut is achieved.
 Crop types and conditions usually influence the knife and forward speeds.
-Refer to the Header Operator's Manual for more information on knife speeds.
+Refer to the header operator's manual for more information on knife speeds.

-The knife speed is manually set by making adjustments to the knife drive pump, and has been pre-set at the factory.
+The knife speed is manually set by making adjustments to the knife drive pump, and has been pre-set at the lowest knife rpm.
 For optimum performance, adjust the knife speed according to the header being used.
 Refer to the following table.

-If the machine is equipped with the appropriate sensor and optional module, the CDM will notify the Operator when the knife speed reaches an overload pre-set (usually 75% of knife speed).
+If the machine is equipped with the appropriate sensor and optional module, the Cab Display Module (CDM) will notify the Operator when the knife speed reaches an overload pre-set (usually 75% of knife speed).

 The pre-set can be changed on the CDM.
-Refer to Section 5.18.5 Cab Display Module (CDM) Programming.
+See Section 5.18.5 Cab Display Module (CDM) Programming.

-The knife speed should stay within the range specified for each header.
+The knife speed should be set within the range specified for each header.